Aizoh/scripts/DUMP.md

 # Remove local backup file after copying
 rm $BACKUP_DIR/$DB_NAME-$DATE.sql

-# Remove backups older than 2 days on remote server
+# Remove backups older than 2 days on remote server based on date modified more than 2 days (-mtime) if you choose to use created day (-ctime)
 ssh user@remote_server "find $REMOTE_BACKUP_DIR/* -mtime +2 -exec rm {} \;"

 #check first if you have a key